vuejs/composition-api/README.md

 # TypeScript

-We provide an Example [Repository](https://github.com/liximomo/vue-composition-api-tsx-example) with TS and TSX support to help you start.

 **This plugin requires TypeScript version >3.5.1.
 If you are using vetur, make sure to set `vetur.useWorkspaceDependencies` to `true`.**

 To let TypeScript properly infer types inside Vue component options, you need to define components with `createComponent`: